 - By tapping into the innovation capabilities within the organization through internal customers.
 Typically people who are closest to the work can tell you what is not efficient and how it can be improved.
 Taking this information from multiple people and the co-dependencies of processes you can have a holistic idea of what can happen.

 - By becoming a catalyst for innovation for external customers.
-Think about how new versions of software are released typically based upon new requirements from the customers.
+Think about how new versions of the software are released typically based upon new requirements from the customers.

-- Integration, customization and combination of the above.
+- Integration, customization, and combination of the above.